The Blues Brothers (film): Filming

 Principal photography began in July 1979, with the film's budget still not settled.
 For the first month, things ran smoothly on and off the set.
 When Weiss saw the supposedly final $17.5 million budget, he reportedly joked, "I think we've spent that much already."

 In the next month, the production began falling behind schedule.
 Much of the delay was due to Belushi's partying and carousing.
-When not on the set, he went out to his familiar Chicago haunts such as Wrigley Field and the Old Town Ale House.
+When not on set, he went out to his familiar Chicago haunts such as Wrigley Field and the Old Town Ale House.
 People often recognized him and slipped him cocaine, a drug he was already using heavily on his own, hoping to use it with him.
 "Every blue-collar Joe wants his John Belushi story," said Smokey Wendell, who was eventually hired to keep it away from the star.
-As a result of his late nights and drug and alcohol use, Belushi would often miss unit calls (the beginning of a production day) or go to his trailer after them and sleep, wasting hours of production time.
+As a result of his late nights and drug and alcohol use, Belushi often missed unit calls (the beginning of a production day) or went to his trailer after them to sleep, wasting hours of production time.
 One night, Aykroyd found him crashing on the sofa of a nearby house, where Belushi had already helped himself to food in the refrigerator.

-Cocaine was already so prevalent on the set (like many other film productions of that era) that Aykroyd, who used far less than his partner, claims a section of the budget was actually set aside for purchases of the drug during night shooting.
+Cocaine was already so prevalent on the set (like many other film productions of that era) that Aykroyd, who used far less than Belushi, claims a section of the budget was actually set aside for purchases of the drug during night shooting.
 The stars had a private bar, the Blues Club, built on the set, for themselves, crew, and friends.
-Carrie Fisher, who was Aykroyd's girlfriend at that time, said that most of the bar's staff doubled as dealers, procuring any drug patrons desired.
+Carrie Fisher, Aykroyd's girlfriend at the time, said that most of the bar's staff doubled as dealers, procuring any drug patrons desired.